Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lukla

-We will have breakfast at Lukla and take an early flight to Kathmandu or Manthali Airport, Ramechhap.
+We will have breakfast at Lukla and take an early flight to Kathmandu or Manthali Airport, Ramechhap (474 m).
 The flight from Lukla to Kathmandu takes 40 minutes, while it takes 20 minutes to fly to Manthali Airport.
-If you board a flight to Ramechhap, you must take a 5-hour drive back to Kathmandu.
-After reaching Kathmandu, we will drop you to your hotel.
+If you board a flight to Ramechhap, you will have to drive for 5 hours back to Kathmandu.
+After reaching Kathmandu, we will drop you off at your hotel.
 You can explore the city of Kathmandu in the evening and enjoy the nightlife.
-You can also shop for souvenirs as this is your final day in the country.
+You can also shop for souvenirs, as this is your final day in the country.

 Accommodations: